mohi0/MathCode/README.md

 ## Math Utils
 1. Functions to be used frequently

+##Math Structures
+1. Used for storing data and doing computation (similar to multidimensional arrays)

 ## Utils
 1. Functions that are used frequently for memory manmagement purpose or working on data structures